stitchdata/docs/_developer-content/post-load-webhooks/post-load-webhooks-reference.md

   - title: "Set up a post-load hook"
     anchor: "set-up-post-load-hook"
     content: |
+      {% capture post-load-setup %}
+      To use post-load hooks, you must already have a destination set up in your Stitch account.
+      {% endcapture %}
       You can configure a post-load hook in two ways:

       1. [In the Stitch app]({{ link.account.post-load-notifications | prepend: site.baseurl | append: "#manage-post-load-hooks" }})